 Mukilteo home prices are not only among the most expensive in Washington, but Mukilteo real estate also consistently ranks among the most expensive in America.

-Mukilteo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mukilteo is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mukilteo who work in management occupations (14.12%), sales jobs (12.80%), and architecture and engineering (11.15%).
+Mukilteo is a decidedly white-collar city, with fully 86.85% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Mukilteo is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Mukilteo who work in management occupations (13.79%), architecture and engineering (11.00%), and sales jobs (10.73%).

 Also of interest is that Mukilteo has more people living here who work in computers and math than 95% of the places in the US.

 Mukilteo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Mukilteo is a very ethnically-diverse city.
+Mukilteo is an extremely ethnically-diverse city.
 The people who call Mukilteo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mukilteo residents report their race to be White, followed by Asian.
-Important ancestries of people in Mukilteo include English, Irish, Norwegian, and Italian.
+Important ancestries of people in Mukilteo include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Mukilteo is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Korean and Chinese.